betuah/lks-serverless/README.md

 ## Backend - API Setup (Serverless)
 The root folder for backend projects is **service**.
 #### Lambda Setup
-All dependencies required by each Lambda function are located in the **service/layer** folder and are bundled into a layer with name lks-layer.
+All dependencies required by each Lambda function are located in the **service/layer** folder and are bundled into a **layer** with name **lks-layer**, dont forget to attach the layer into lambda function.

 | Name | Code Source | Environment | Description  |
 |--|--|--|--|